 There are expenses in every medical malpractice case.
 "Expenses" are what your attorney pays out of his or her pocket for things like medical records, expert witnesses, exhibits, court reporters and the like.

 Attorneys will often advance a portion or all of these expenses.
-Each case is different.
+However, each case is different.
 The attorney is assessing the likelihood of winning the case and the amount of time and money he or she will be investing in the case.
-You should have a full discussion with your attorney prior to proceeding with a medical malpractice case.
+You should have a full discussion with your attorney before proceeding with a medical malpractice case.